CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 To quickly glance at all the molecules in your data matching to the GNPS community knowledge of reference MS/MS spectra, click on "View All Library Hits".

 ![view libraries](img/select_library_matches.png)

+## Viewing Network (Quick)

+To visualize the molecular network,refer to the molecular networking online documentation.